A car loan death clause, found in loan paperwork, provides details about what happens to an auto loan if the borrower dies.

 If the loan was co-signed by a surviving relative, they are responsible for paying the remaining balance not covered by the estate.

-The term co-signing refers to when two or more people borrow a loan together, and the estate refers to the total assets and debts that are combined when an individual dies.
+co-signing refers to when two or more people borrow a loan together. the estate refers to the total assets and debts that are combined when an individual dies.

 The monetary value of the estate is what will help pay off any remaining debts and outstanding loans (such as a car loan).